-Both in the Translation and the Proofreading mode there’s a filter right above the source strings list.
+Both in the Comfortable and the Side-by-Side mode there’s a filter right above the source strings list.
 You can apply a simple filter to sort out only untranslated, approved, or unapproved strings, filter the strings translated by Translation Memory or via Machine Translation engines, hidden strings, strings with the comments or unresolved issues.

 Use Advanced Filter to find strings that meet multiple criteria.

 Before you can download files for offline translation, a project manager should enable this option in the Project Settings.
 If the files are available for download you can go to the Editor and using the menu in the upper left corner download separate files or all the strings assigned to you within a project.